 Introduction

 Frailty is a distinctive health state related to the ageing process and represents a vulnerability to adverse health outcomes after an apparently minor event which provides a health challenge [1].
 One of the most common approaches to conceptualising frailty is by using the Fried frailty phenotype model which defines frailty as the presence of at least three of five physical characteristics; slow walking speed, low grip strength, low physical activity (PA) levels, exhaustion and unintentional weight loss [2].
 In the UK 7% in community dwelling men aged 65 years are reported to be frail [3].
 Frailty prevalence increases with age [4] and is associated with increased mortality, [4] hospitalisation [5] and disability [6].
 Older adults transition frequently between frailty states over time [7] and physical frailty has the potential to be treated or prevented, improving quality of life and reducing healthcare costs [8].
 Whilst insufficient food intake may be related to frailty in a proportion of cases, the picture is complicated by the fact that frailty also occurs with obesity [9], and diets in overweight or obese older people may be energy dense but low in micronutrients [10].
 However, diet composition beyond intake of calories is suspected to influence frailty [11].
 Interest in diet and chronic disease has shifted in recent years from specific nutrients to overall diet quality and patterns measured using either a priori approaches, which use predefined dietary scores based on dietary guidelines, or a posteriori approaches, in which patterns are derived from the data, for example using principal component or cluster analysis.
 Few cohort studies have explored relationships with frailty and findings are varied; some suggest that better diet quality or healthier patterns reduce the risk of frailty [12,13] whilst others are inconclusive [14].
 The age-related increases in chronic low grade inflammation have also been hypothesised to play a role in frailty; inflammatory markers such as C-reactive protein (CRP) and interleukin-6) have shown to be higher in people who are frail[15].
 None of the cohort studies on diet quality and frailty we identified, or any of the trials reviewed by Puts et al [8], was based in the UK.
 The cohort studies investigated populations in Spain, Italy, Germany, Hong Kong and the US, countries likely to have markedly differing dietary patterns.
 Despite limited information on food and nutrient intake in older adults in the UK there are concerns about levels of some micro- and macro-nutrients in the diet [16,17].
-The aim of this study was to investigate whether higher diet quality, indicated by pre-existing diet quality scores, or a posteriori dietary patterns were associated with a lower risk of frailty, and whether any associations were influenced by inflammation, as indicated by CRP level.
+We have previously shown in a study of British men that healthier eating patterns at age 58–79 years was associated with lower odds of mobility limitation 15 years later which specifically assesses locomotor disability or lower extremity disability [18].
+Although frailty and disability are closely related and often co-exist they are considered distinct clinical entities [19].
+Disability reflects dependency while frailty reflects a state of vulnerability to adverse outcomes in older people.
+Frailty can exist without the presence of multimorbidity and disability [1,19] and is a progressive condition that begins with a preclinical stage thus offering opportunities for early prevention [1].
+The aim of this study was to therefore investigate whether healthier eating patterns in this older cohort of men when aged 70-92 years, indicated by pre-existing diet quality scores, or a posteriori dietary patterns were associated with a lower risk of frailty, and whether any associations were influenced by inflammation, as indicated by CRP level.

 Methods